 French-born Jean Guida – a.k.a. famed Montréal female impersonator Guilda, who got her stage name from the 1946 Rita Hayworth movie Gilda – arrived in Montréal in 1954 and was a mainstream crossover star in Montréal’s nightlife scene for more than 50 years.
-Guilda was an instant smash at Chez Paree in 1954 and was billed as “Guilda & Sa Troupe – La Reine Des Emmerdeuses” on the marquee of the Casa Loma in 1959.
+Guilda was an instant smash at Chez Paree in 1955 and was billed as “Guilda & Sa Troupe – La Reine Des Emmerdeuses” on the marquee of the Casa Loma in 1959.

-These performers paved the way for Montréal’s present-day drag scene.
+Performers like Guilda, Lana St-Cyr and La Monroe paved the way for Montréal’s present-day drag scene.
 Here are some nightclubs where drag performers regularly headline.